wp-plugins/welcome-email-editor/readme.txt

 V4.1 - 22/07/15 - Replaced reference to get_usermeta in favour of get_user_meta.
 Also added a load of filters and actions for third party developers to hook into.

 V4.2 - 30/07/15 - Removed a potential security issue in the admin page loader.
 Nothing huge but it would allow arbitrary functions to be called by admin users via the URL.

+V4.3 - 07/09/15 - Major fixes in this version...Fixed Reset Password email template and send.
+Added a fix for the new wp_new_user_notification function change.
+Admin no longer gets the password in plaintext so have replaced with ***** to highlight this.
+Added [post_data] for admin as it might contain useful information.
+Added system to convert legacy users into the new format.
+A run once system to help the transition.

+V4.4 - 08/09/15 - Some people were not seeing the upgrade banner on the site.
+I have bumped the version number to trigger an upgrade

+V4.5 - 23/09/15 - Annoyingly WP updated the wp_new_user_notification again.
+This moved the second to the third parameter therefore breaking this plugin again.
+Fixed now!

 == Installation ==